 Those of us who live busy lives know that we sometimes sacrifice sleep.
 That can mean getting less than the 7-9 recommended hours per night, or sometimes skipping sleep altogether and pulling an all-nighter.
-We come up with many reasons for skipping sleep: maybe we have a test to study for, there’s work to be done, or maybe you just want to stay up all night playing video games.
-Regardless of the reasons, skipping sleep can have unwanted side effects, and it’s always better to give you mind and body that much needed night-time rest.
+Regardless of the reasons, skipping sleep can have unwanted side effects, and it’s always better to give your mind and body the much needed night-time rest.

 Sleep is essential for our physical and mental health, yet many people do not get enough of it.
 In fact, according to the Centers for Disease Control and Prevention, about one-third of adults in the United States do not get the recommended amount of sleep.
 This is a problem because not getting enough sleep can have serious negative effects on your health and well-being.

 One of the most obvious negative effects of not getting enough sleep is feeling tired and sluggish.
 When you don't get enough sleep, you may have difficulty concentrating, making decisions, and remembering things.
 This can make it hard to perform well at work or school, and can even increase your risk of accidents.

 Lack of sleep can also have serious impacts on your physical health.
 It can weaken your immune system, making you more susceptible to illness.
 It can also increase your risk of developing chronic conditions such as obesity, diabetes, and heart disease.